alukovic/alukovic/README.md

 - :smirk: Hi, I am Aleksandar Luković | @alukovic. <br>
-:books: Most of time I am working on IoT solution for energy harvesting and predicting (IoT-EPP) as part of PhD studies . <br>
+:books: Most of time I am working on IoT solution for energy harvesting and predicting (IoT-EPP) as part of PhD studies. <br>
 :bulb: IoT-EPP is a combination of hardware and software, with GUI, Arduino, JavaScript and MongoDB technologies.